 However, check out these dog-friendly activities in Shellharbour, including multiple dogs that permit on leash dogs.

-Shellharbour Marina only recently opened in 2021 and is a wonderful new attraction in Shellharbour.
+Shellharbour Marina only opened in 2021 and is a wonderful addition to the region.
 It’s also a great spot to head with your dog, as long as you keep them on a leash.

-While many of the homes and apartments surrounding the marina are still under construction, the promenade walk around the marina was also completed in 2021.
+While many of the homes and apartments surrounding the marina were still under construction when I last visited, the promenade walk around the marina was also completed in 2021.
 The waterside walkway extends for 2.5km in total, including onto the breakwall on either side of the marina entrance.

 It’s a great spot to walk with your dog, whether the entire length or just part of it.
 There’s even water fountains for both humans and dogs along the way.
 Just make sure you clean up after your dog and keep them out of any playgrounds, plus the Kids Beach next to the Town Centre.

 Between May and November, make a booking for a 1 1/2 hour Whale Cruise.
-During the rest of the year a 2 hour Eco-Scenic Cruise departs, with the chance to spot dolphins and sea lions, plus view the Blowhole at Kiama from the sea.
+During the rest of the year a 2 hour Eco-Scenic Cruise may depart (this is not running as of January 2025), with the chance to spot dolphins and sea lions, plus view the Blowhole at Kiama from the sea.

 The original town of Shellharbour is centred just north of the Marina on Addison Street.
 Since the major shopping centre to the west has began to be known as Shellharbour City Centre, this town centre has been dubbed Shellharbour Village.